jatinhati/Mailpilot/README.md

-This is a full-stack **AI Email Assistant** application that integrates a Spring Boot backend with a React frontend and a Chrome extension to help users generate and reply to emails intelligently.

-Here is a comprehensive `README.md` file tailored for your repository.

----

 # ✈️ Mailpilot

 **Mailpilot** is an intelligent email assistant designed to streamline your communication.
 It uses AI to generate professional emails, draft smart replies, and refine your writing directly within your browser.